odarroyo/opseestools/README.md

 Example 7: demonstrating the functions added to the utility module in v0.4 that streamline creating reinforced concrete and steel frame models.

+Example 8: demonstrating the functions added to the utility module in v0.45 that further streamline creating reinforced concrete and steel frame models.

 ## Function help

 Each function has a docstring with help for the function, detailing the inputs and outputs.